-Add a 17-credit specialization in Language Program Administration to gain professional skills such as developing budgets and monitoring expenses, training teachers and aides, and evaluating program effectiveness.
+Add a 16-credit specialization in Language Program Administration to gain professional skills such as training and supervising teachers, evaluating program effectiveness, and marketing programs.

 - Teaching English to Speakers of Other Languages (TESOL)

-Add a 17-credit specialization in Teaching English to Speakers of Other Languages (TESOL) to provide broader professional expertise and additional career avenues.
+Add a 14-credit specialization in Teaching English to Speakers of Other Languages (TESOL) to provide broader professional expertise and additional career avenues.